spaceship-prompt/spaceship-prompt/docs/advanced/per-directory-config.zh.md

 ## Alternatives to `direnv`

 Besides `direnv` there are many other tools that allow you to manage environment variables for a directory.
-Here's a list of the most popular of them:
+Here's a list of the most popular of them: Here's a list of the most popular of them:

 * [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv)
 * [asdf-direnv](https://github.com/asdf-community/asdf-direnv)